 What other types of free speech activity are constitutionally protected?

 The First Amendment covers all forms of communication including music, theater, film, and dance.
 The Constitution also protects actions that symbolically express a viewpoint.
 Examples of these symbolic forms of speech include wearing masks and costumes or holding a candlelight vigil.
 However, symbolic acts and civil disobedience that involve illegal conduct may be outside the realm of constitutional protections and can sometimes lead to arrest and conviction.
 Therefore, while sitting in a road may be expressing a political opinion, the act of blocking traffic may lead to civil or criminal punishment.

 What should I do if my rights are being violated by a police officer?

 It rarely does any good to argue with a street patrol officer.
-Ask to talk to a supervisor and explain your position to him or her.
-Point out that you are not disrupting anyone else's activity and that the First Amendment protects your actions.
-If you do not obey an officer, you might be arrested and taken from the scene.
-You should not be convicted if a court concludes that your First Amendment rights have been violated.
+If you feel safe doing so under the circumstances, you could ask to talk to a supervisor and explain your position to them, pointing out that you are not disrupting anyone else's activity and that the First Amendment protects your actions.
+As soon as it is safe to do so, take notes of your interactions, including officers’ names and badge numbers.
+If you disobey an officer, you might be arrested and required to spend the night in jail before being released on bail.